http4s/http4s/docs/contributing.md

   It brings nice diffs on assertions failures.
 For more details, see the [MUnit docs].
 * For time sensitive tests, where the passing of time is a factor in the logic that the test is checking on, and that operates in the `IO` context,  consider using the mock runtime provided by `cats.effect.testkit.TestControl`.
-Fore mode details check out the docs on [TestControl from cats.effect.testkit]
+For more details check out the docs on [TestControl from cats.effect.testkit]

 [MUnit]: https://scalameta.org/munit/